yusufsp7/Data_Analysis_Projects/README.md

 - `day` - the name of the day

 # Objektif:
-Analyzing music preferences in major cities.
+Analyzing music preferences in big cities.

 -----------------------------------------------